There are now 3 possible online modes for units:

 - Details for undergraduate courses

-- Level 2 core unit in the Chemistry - Synthetic major sequence
+- Level 2 core unit in the Chemistry; Chemistry - Synthetic major sequences

 - This unit provides an introduction to the chemistry relevant to biological systems.
 Topics to be covered include the important classes of biomolecules: amino acids, proteins, carbohydrates, lipids and oligonucleotides, addressing their stereochemistry, structure, synthesis, biosynthesis (including the function of selected coenzymes) and importance in living systems.
 The biological activity of important secondary metabolites along with their biosynthetic pathways will be highlighted.
 The role of metal ions in biology, with an emphasis on the fundamental transition metal chemistry relevant to the mechanisms of metalloenzymes and metal-based drugs, is also explored.